baby-loris/bla/README.md

 \[ [Quick start](#quick-start) • [Examples](#examples) • [Built-in API methods](#built-in-api-methods) • [API Reference](#api-reference) • [Contribution guide](CONTRIBUTION.md) • [Heroes](#thanks)\]

 Provides helpers for writing your own API methods and using them from server and client sides.
+See also [bla-presentation](http://baby-loris.github.io/bla-presentation/) for more details.

 The package is versioned according to [SemVer](http://semver.org).